Register a Workflow on Dockstore

 Note

 You do not need an account to search for workflows on Dockstore or to launch them with our compute partners.
 However, to register content on Dockstore, you must have an account on Dockstore and link the necessary third-party accounts.
-Once this is done you can register workflows from the My Workflows page, tools from the My Tools page, or services from the My Services page.
+Once this is done you can register workflows from the My Workflows page, tools from the My Tools page, notebooks from the My Notebooks page, or services from the My Services page.

 There are a variety of ways to get your workflows into Dockstore.
 GitHub App registration is the recommended way to register for all new workflows on Dockstore using GitHub.
 The legacy registration process is used for Bitbucket and GitLab.